MatthiasKunnen/opn/README.md

   associates a MIME type with desktop IDs.
 - `opn` reads these desktop and `mimeapps.list` files to determine the MIME-application association.
 - When `opn file path/to/file` is executed, `xdg-mime` or `file` is used to determine the MIME type of the file.
-Then, the MIME is looked up in the MIME-application index to find all associated applications.
+  The MIME type and its subclasses are then looked up in the MIME-application index to find all associated applications.

 ## Requirements
+- `shared-mime-info` Used for determining the subclasses of a MIME type.
 - `xdg-mime` (preferred, better accuracy, `xdg-utils` package) or `file`

 ## Terminal applications